 In our previous post on micro-partitions, we dove into how Snowflake's unique storage format enables a query optimization called pruning.
 Pairing query design with effective clustering can dramatically improve pruning and therefore query speeds.
 We'll explore how and when you should leverage this powerful Snowflake feature.

-We have an orders table that is well-clustered on the
+In the diagram below, we have a hypothetical orders table that is well-clustered on the

 Snowflake maintains minimum and maximum value metadata for each column in each micro-partition.
 In this table, each micro-partition contains records for a narrow range of